MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 - 🚀 Genetic tree and trait evolution via UI

 ---
+☢️ Quantum Anomaly Zone — Time Distortion Field
+This module introduces localized time dilation and compression based on atomic mass.
+It simulates quantum anomalies in specific zones of the simulation, affecting organisms' behavior, aging, and audio perception.

+🌀 Features
+Localized TimeScale Control: Slows down or speeds up time only for organisms inside the anomaly.

+Atomic Mass Sensitivity: Organisms experience different rates of time based on their molecular composition (e.g., heavier = slower aging).

+Underwater-style Sound Filter: Automatically applies an AudioLowPassFilter to creatures entering the anomaly, creating an immersive muffled audio effect.

+Modular and Extensible: Easily plug into any collider zone.
+Customizable with AnimationCurve to tailor how mass influences time.

+🎮 Gameplay Use Cases
+Slow Motion Zones: Simulate temporal anomalies, black holes, stasis fields.

+Evolution Pacing: Some organisms evolve faster/slower based on their atomic makeup.

+Narrative Portals: Passing through the anomaly can act as a cinematic effect or a puzzle mechanic.

+Sound Design: Adds realism and a dreamy atmosphere to slowed-down areas.

+🧪 Technical Summary
+Component	Description
+QuantumAnomalyZone.cs	Trigger zone that applies time and audio distortion based on atom mass.
+LivingOrganism.cs	Must expose SetLocalTimeScale() and GetAtomicMass() methods.
+AudioLowPassFilter	Unity built-in component to simulate underwater or dreamlike sound.
+AnimationCurve	Optional curve to map atomic mass to time factor (e.g., light = fast, heavy = slow).
+⚙️ How to Use
+Create a GameObject with a Trigger Collider (e.g., Sphere or Box).

+Attach the QuantumAnomalyZone.cs script.

+Assign a timeScale value (< 1 to slow down, > 1 to speed up).

+Optionally assign a distortion curve to modulate time effect per atomic mass.

+Ensure your creatures have a LivingOrganism script with SetLocalTimeScale() and a valid GetAtomicMass().

+💡 Tips & Expansion Ideas
+Combine with post-processing effects (Chromatic Aberration, Blur) for full quantum immersion.

+Use with Timeline for slowed intros or boss sequences.

+Add visual feedback: swirling particles, refractive distortion.

+Extend QuantumAnomalyZone to affect atoms individually (e.g., vibrate faster).

+“Time bends here... as if the atoms themselves are dreaming.”

+Created with 💡 by Maëlik "Light" Renaud
+— Temporal Designer & Molecular Dreamweaver
 ## 🌍 License
 **MIT** — Free to use, remix, and publish.
 Credit appreciated.